FoXTheCoder/Prodigy-Cheats/README.md

 - FoXTheHacker

+# How to use

+- Simply open the file that sounds more interesting, click the "Raw" button, then copy the code and paste it into the chrome console when you're on prodigy.

 Note: This disclaimer emphasizes the importance of ethical use and responsible behavior.
-Ensure that your usage and modifications align with the terms of service of the game and the legal and ethical standards of the gaming community.